 SDL2 Shooter 3 tutorial

 TBFTSS: The Pandoran War - Amiga OS4 Port

 Note: this tutorial builds upon the ones that came before it.
 If you aren't familiar with the previous tutorials in this series you should read those first.

 We must now collect score pods to earn points, making the game a little more tricky.
 Wouldn't it be fun if we had a highscore table?
-This part of the tutorial will do just that.Unpack the code and then type make to build.
+This part of the tutorial will do just that.Extract the archive, run cmake CMakeLists.txt, followed by make to build.
 Once compiling is finished type ./shooter13 to run the code.

 A 1280 x 720 window will open, with a colorful background.
 A highscore table is displayed, as in the screenshot above.
 Press the left control key to start.
 A spaceship sprite will also be shown.
 The ship can now be moved using the arrow keys.
 Up, down, left, and right will move the ship in the respective directions.
 You can also fire by holding down the left control key.
 Enemies (basically red versions of the player's ship) will spawn from the right and move to the left.
 Shoot enemies to destroy them.
 Enemies can fire back, so you should avoid their shots.
 Score points by collect points pods released from destroyed enemy ships.
 The highscore table is shown upon the player's death and the game can be played again.
 Close the window by clicking on the window's close button.